Leopard: Distribution and habitat

-The leopard has the largest distribution of all wild cats, occurring widely in Africa and Asia, although populations are fragmented and declining.
-It inhabits foremost savanna and rainforest, and areas where grasslands, woodlands and riparian forests remain largely undisturbed.
-It also persists in urban environments, if it is not persecuted, has sufficient prey and patches of vegetation for shelter during the day.
+The leopard has the widest distribution of all wild cats, across Africa and Asia, although populations are fragmented and declining.
+It Ir inhabits savanna and rainforest, and grasslands, woodlands and riparian forests that remain largely undisturbed.
+It inhabits urban environments, if it is not persecuted, has sufficient prey and patches of vegetation for shelter.

-The leopard's range in West Africa is estimated to have drastically declined by 95%, and in the Sahara desert by 97%.
-In sub-Saharan Africa, it is still numerous and surviving in marginal habitats where other large cats have disappeared.
-In southeastern Egypt, an individual found killed in 2017 was the first sighting of the leopard in this area in 65 years.
+The leopard's range in West Africa is estimated to have declined by 95%, and in the Sahara desert by 97%.
+In sub-Saharan Africa, it is abundant in marginal habitats where other large cats have disappeared.
+In southeastern Egypt, an individual killed in 2017 was the first sighting of the leopard in this area in 65 years.

 In West Asia, the leopard inhabits the areas of southern and southeastern Anatolia.

 Leopard populations in the Arabian Peninsula are small and fragmented.

-In the Indian subcontinent, the leopard is still relatively abundant, with greater numbers than those of other Panthera species.
-Some leopard populations in India live quite close to human settlements and even in semi-developed areas.
-Although adaptable to human disturbances, leopards require healthy prey populations and appropriate vegetative cover for hunting for prolonged survival and thus rarely linger in heavily developed areas.
-Due to the leopard's stealth, people often remain unaware that it lives in nearby areas.
+In the Indian subcontinent, the leopard is relatively abundant, moreso than other Panthera species.
+Some leopard populations in India live close to human settlements and in semi-developed areas.
+Although adaptable to human disturbances, leopards require healthy prey populations and appropriate vegetative hunting cover and thus rarely linger in developed areas.
+The leopard's stealth allows people to remain unaware that it lives nearby.
 As of 2020, the leopard population within forested habitats in India's tiger range landscapes was estimated at 12,172 to 13,535 individuals.
 Surveyed landscapes included elevations below 2600 m in the Shivalik Hills and Gangetic plains, Central India and Eastern Ghats, Western Ghats, the Brahmaputra River basin and hills in Northeast India.

-In Nepal's Kanchenjunga Conservation Area, a melanistic leopard was photographed at an elevation of 4300 m by a camera trap in May 2012.
+In Nepal's Kanchenjunga Conservation Area, a melanistic leopard was photographed at 4300 m altitude by a camera trap in May 2012.